cognitionbox/petra/README.md

 ##### Transactional Memory #####
 Petra ensures computations either complete successfully, or rollback to a state before the computation started.
 This means it becomes easier to reason about a complex system as we always know what sort of states the system can be in, rather than worrying about partial states.

-##### Side-effect Safety #####
-Only read/write pre-conditions can mutate the in-process memory state of the system.
-This is true for sequential and parallel modes only, distributed mode is experimental and this feature might not be fully supported yet.
-Future versions will add annotations to acquire specific system access to actions like writing files, networking, and cloud access permissions in order to improve the control of side-effects.

 ##### Automatic Retries #####
-Petra is designed to roll back the changes made by a PEdge or PJoin if an error occurs which causes the computation to terminate early or if the post-condition is not met.
+Petra is designed to roll back the changes made by a PEdge if an error occurs which causes the computation to terminate early or if the post-condition is not met.
-This means PEdge and PJoin computations will be automatically retried as their start state will be present again.
+This means PEdge computations will be automatically retried as their start state will be present again.
 This means developers no longer have to write explicit retry code.

-##### Safe Shared Resources #####
-See @Exclusive above.

 ##### Construction Checks #####